boku-ilen/geodot-plugin/README.md

 ## Contributing

 Help is greatly appreciated!
-You can check out known [issues](https://github.com/boku-ilen/geodot-plugin/issues) or submit new functionality.
+You can test and report bugs, fix known [issues](https://github.com/boku-ilen/geodot-plugin/issues) or submit new functionality.

 ### Adding a new feature